rcsmits/pycharm-git-demo/README.md

 # pycharm-git-demo
-setting up repo with PyCharm
+setting up repo with PyCharm, wow its working!